 Reading can feed the imagination.
 When I read, my mind travels through time, around the world, and connects me with the extraordinary.
 I find a comfortable spot that is well lit and often secluded.
 I chat with people who also enjoy reading, and they suggest what I should read next, and we often swap books.
-For me, reading is part of my daily life—nothing extraordinary.
-I love reading and it provides with me an escape, emotional and intellectual growth, and it brings me pleasure.
+For me, reading is part of daily life—nothing extraordinary.
+I love reading and it provides with me an escape along with emotional and intellectual growth, and it brings me pleasure.

-Set the Stage with Consistent Routines to Encourage Sustained Reading
+Consistent Routines to Encourage Sustained Reading

 Over the years, I have contemplated ways to spark engagement in reading.
 Make reading feel like a reward instead of a punishment.
-Create an atmosphere that is conducive to reading and is comfortable.
+Create an atmosphere that's conducive to reading and is comfortable.
 Introduce choice.
-Set a timer for 5 to 7 minutes, for yourself, not for the student.
-This timer will break up the reading session and give them the opportunity to quickly reflect and re-set their reading muscles.
+Set a timer for five to seven minutes—for yourself, not for the student.
+This timer will break up the reading session and give them the opportunity to quickly reflect and reset their reading muscles.

-Offer Concrete Strategies to Build Reading Engagement and Enjoyment
+Strategies to Build Reading Engagement and Enjoyment

 Once you’ve set the stage with an environment conducive to reading, here are some guidelines you can share with students:

-- Set goals and expectations for yourself.
-Talk to students about reading and setting individual, attainable goals.
+- Set goals and expectations for yourself: Talk to students about reading and setting individual, attainable goals.

-- Pick a book from a curated selection of novels and other literary works.
-Have a collection of high-interest titles available that include a range of instructional reading levels.
+- Pick a book from a curated selection of novels and other literary works: Have a collection of high-interest titles available that include a range of instructional reading levels.

-- Recap what you read in a short summary.
-At the end of reading time, have them summarize the entire experience.
+- Recap what you read in a short summary: At the end of reading time, have them summarize the entire experience.

 Successful readers internalize good reading habits, self-select reading materials, dedicate time to reading for pleasure, show preferences, and share what they have read.
-It is our goal as educators to create a thirst for reading and lifelong learning.
+It's our goal as educators to create a thirst for reading and lifelong learning.